bentice/bentice.github.io/Enron_Article.md

-**Degree Centrality** is the measurement of total nodes that is connected to vs total nodes in the network.
+**Degree Centrality** is the measurement of total nodes that the node is connected to vs total nodes in the network.

-In Enrons case those that communicate often with more people compared to the number of people in the Enron Network overall.
-Degree Centrality has previously shown to be 83% accurate in predicting organizational dominance pair using the their titles to deduce the organizational hierarchy [(Agarwal, Omuya, Harnly, Rambow, 2012)](http://www.cs.columbia.edu/~apoorv/NewHomepage/Publications_files/aclShort2012.pdf).
+In Enron's case those that communicate often with more people compared to the number of people in the Enron Network overall.
+Degree Centrality has previously shown to be 83% accurate in predicting organizational dominance pair using their titles to deduce the organizational hierarchy [(Agarwal, Omuya, Harnly, Rambow, 2012)](http://www.cs.columbia.edu/~apoorv/NewHomepage/Publications_files/aclShort2012.pdf).
 In degree centrality notes how many different nodes any given node is connected to based communications towards them.
 This is important as mass emails might not confer dominance but rather a communications role.
-We will look at in and out degree seperately as well as together.
+We will look at in and out degree separately as well as together.

 ```python